← All Posts

 When you deploy to a Nearbase region, your data stays in that region.
 No exceptions.
 That’s how the infrastructure is designed, not just how we’ve configured it.

 If you’re building in a regulated industry — fintech, healthcare, e-commerce handling personal data — this matters.
 Pick the region closest to your users that satisfies your compliance requirements, and you’re done.
+See managed Postgres alternatives to RDS if you are weighing options beyond AWS.

 Create your first database →